corese-stack/corese-benchmark/README.md

 (benchmark_env)cd python-utils
 ```

+Once the dependencies installed, you have to choose between 3 ways to use it (see output examples in the [dashboard_examples](./example_outputs/dashboard_examples/) to see examples results for one of each way)

 ####  A) launch the script with triplestore names

-You can specify your own combination of versions for one, two, or the three supported triplestores, with the argument `--triplestoreNames` :
+You can specify your own combination of versions for each of the three supported triplestores, with the argument `--triplestoreNames` :

 ```bash
 # with 2